aehrc/gp-naps-fhir/input/pagecontent/comparison-specs.md

 This page provides an overview of how the GP NAPS specification relates to other prescribing specifications in Australia.

-The following table summarises the data requirements of GP NAPS and which requirements are present in the data requirements for prescribing for a Real Time Prescription Monitoring system and an Electronic Prescribing system.
+The following table summarises the data requirements of GP NAPS and which requirements are present in the data requirements for a Real Time Prescription Monitoring (RTPM) system and an Electronic Prescribing (ETP)system.

 <table border="1" cellspacing="0" cellpadding="0" width="609">
     <tbody>